-Rising Like A Phoenix From The Ashes
+Rising Like a Phoenix From the Ashes

 Until World War 2, Nagoya Castle, its palace and remaining structures were the best preserved of all the castles in Japan, and had been designated a National Treasure.
 On May 14, 1945, just months before Japan surrendered, American aerial fire bombing reduced the castle, it’s turrets, gates, walls and fabulous palaces to ashes.
 Only three watchtowers and two gates survived the inferno.